Minutes from the first Symposium on Social Media and Regulation in Converged Environment “Lessons Learned, Policies Suggested, Trends Forecasted”

 Mr. Smieško added that there is a diversity among EU states regarding legislation, and if we decide on EU’s legal norms, there should be set on minimum standards and then each state should decide on standards at the local national level.

 Nataša Slavíková (eslovenko NGO) asked Mr. Smieško how the developed reaction button will be developed.
 Mr. Smieško then explained that the usage of reaction buttons can be judged as a crime.
 If it is a crime, no need to judge from a material-legal point of view.

 Munir Podumljak said that 3 elements of government are integrity, accountability, and transparency; they are all failing.
-The speaker noted that media literacy may fail as well since we fail to educate the society on democracy, its goals and the way it functions.
-He also points out that citizens started to accept universal justice as granted.
-As well, he emphasised that the anonymity we used to have in the 1990-es on the internet is gone for good.
+The speaker noted that media literacy may fail as well since we fail to educate the society on democracy, its goals, and the way it functions.
+He also points out that citizens started to accept universal justice for granted.
+As well, he emphasized that the anonymity we used to have in the 1990-es on the internet is gone for good.

 DAY 2 – 21.02 2019